lynchaj/nhyodyne/Z80ESP/README.md

 ============================================ [SUCCESS] Took 22.49 seconds ============================================
 ```

-once this is done install ESP0 into U12 on your nhyodyne board

-Repeat with ESP1 and install ESP1 into U13
+Once this is done you can install ESP0 into U12 on your nhyodyne board.
+Then repeat the process for the ESP1 and install into U13.

+# ESP32 Communication Protocol

+# ESP32 Opcode Reference
+See the Z80ESP commands spread sheet and the cpm test program located in the cpm_test folder